; Cwyn's Death By Tea: The Failed Endeavor of Charles Buell Anderson ;

 "So, it looks like I will be doing this job, do you think?"

 The woman just looked out the window with that vague expression again, and replied, "absolutely, he will take very good care of you," and something about the opportunity I had at hand.
-I can't tell you how many times in my life people have said things like this and it turns into nothing, like college professors saying they will write letters for me, or maybe that restaurant people think is the best ever and we should really go there.
-Nothing that people promise you like this ends up happening.
+I can't tell you how many times in my life people have said things like this and it turns into nothing, like college professors saying they will write recommendation letters so you will "launch" into a fabulous job.
+Or maybe here is a restaurant people think is the best ever and we should really go there.
+Nothing splendid that people promise you ever ends up happening.

 Back to my car, serial killers averted.
 In the coming days I waited for a phone call as to when I would start the new job, and of course I hear nothing but crickets.
 So I phoned the number in the newspaper ad and asked.